ravicm/hello/cheflab.md

 The required ports are opened properly(port 22 for ssh and other application ports like port 80 for web etc.) <br>

-**copy the nodes private key to workstation "chef-repo" directory** To run anything on the Chef-Client, all the configurations are created and worked at Chef-workstation and will be uploaded to the server and server in turn uploads to clients.
+**copy the nodes private key to workstation "chef-repo" directory** To run anything on the Chef-Client, all the configurations are created and worked at Chef-workstation and will be uploaded to the server, and the server in turn uploads to clients.
 To update on Clients we use the command starting with **"Knife"**

 To create the chef-client on the node, change to **chef-repo** directory  <br>
 ```rb